 Our Drama and Music programs are widely recognised.
 Students may undertake numerous jobs in the College production, from set design to starring roles.
-In addition, there are a myriad of social and cultural offerings, with bi-annual trips overseas and international school partnerships with our Sister Schools in Japan and Italy providing our students with a global perspective – literally putting theory into practice.
+In addition, there are a myriad of social and cultural offerings, with bi-annual trips overseas and international school partnerships with our Partner Schools in Japan and Italy providing our students with a global perspective – literally putting theory into practice.
 Students who are interested in debating, choir and giving speeches may choose to be a part of our successful team which each year competes in the Frayne Festival against many other Victorian and interstate Mercy Colleges.

 Our international connections offer our students wonderful opportunities to learn about and immerse themselves in new cultures and to cultivate life-long friendships.
 This global connection provides our students with a greater global perspective.

 St Aloysius College is proud to have two international partner schools; one in Milan, Italy and the other in Kyoto, Japan.

 Our students have the opportunity to take part in several overseas study programs to broaden their knowledge, practise the language and immerse themselves in the culture.
 In addition to study programs at our sister schools, our students may also travel to the USA to participate in Space Camp visiting NASA.

 Participating in the SCSA competition provides the opportunity for our students to join a range of sport teams and to compete against other Catholic Girls’ Schools.
 We currently offer a wide variety of sports.
 Please click here for the full range of sports currently on offer.